Category Archives: 1950 Films

 The black-and-white style works extremely well in the film.
 The lighting gives off a mystique of intrigue and film noir.

-Sunset Boulevard combines the noir with a rich character study of Norma and we feel her pain and isolation at being cast aside as a result of the times.
+Sunset Boulevard combines the noir with a rich character study of Norma and we feel her pain and isolation at being cast aside because of the times.

 I love how Wilder focuses both on the gloomy nature of Norma’s vast mansion- especially when she throws a New Year’s Eve party- isolated with just she and Joe and a hired band- interspersed with a lively party in Hollywood- filled with young, energetic, up and coming talents.